Effective Alcohol Rehabs

 Many medical aid schemes in South Africa cover alcohol rehabilitation.
 This coverage falls under Prescribed Minimum Benefits (PMB), which schemes must provide by law.

-Most plans offer up to 21 days of inpatient treatment per year.
+Most plans cover up to 21 days of inpatient treatment per year.
 This typically includes:

 Some schemes have designated service providers (DSPs) for alcohol rehab.
 Using these facilities can help reduce out-of-pocket costs.